aditya9-2/ticket-booking/README.md

 * MongoDB transactions (`session.withTransaction()`) with automatic retry on write conflicts, using a replica set
 * Atomic ticket inventory updates — correctly returns `409 Conflict` (not `500`) when seats are unavailable
 * Idempotent booking requests using idempotency keys, enforced via a unique index with `E11000` duplicate-key handling
+* **AI Booking Assistant** — a conversational agent (OpenRouter, OpenAI-compatible tool calling) that can search events, fetch event details, check section availability, list a user's bookings, and create a booking, with all business rules (auth, pricing, inventory, transactions, idempotency) still enforced server-side, not by the LLM
 * Admin event management
 * Booking history and retrieval APIs
 * Dockerized development environment (3-container Compose stack: `mongo`, `mongo-init`, `api`)